-3. The next step could be the autorefractor.
-You rest your head against a chin rest and look into the machine which shows light or an image.
+- The next step could be the autorefractor.
+You rest your head against a chin rest and look into the machine, which shows light or an image.
 The machine determines the lens power needed to focus light onto the retina in the back of your eye.
 The machine delivers an accurate prescription, although it needs to be fine-tuned.

-4. Instead of an autorefractor, it is possible to use a Retinoscope which is a manual instrument to measure refraction with.
+- Instead of an autorefractor, it is possible to use a retinoscope, which is a manual instrument to measure refraction with.
 It is put in front of your eyes and test which lenses give you the clearest image.
-The lenses are fine tuned until a correct prescription is found.
+The lenses are fine-tuned until a correct prescription is found.
 This determines your level of far-sightedness, near-sightedness, and astigmatism.

-5. Then the visual acuity test, the standard test where you read letters from a distance of 20 ft (5-6 m).
-This is done with your previous prescription, to begin with, to determine where to start adding lenses
+- Then the visual acuity test, the standard test where you read letters from a distance of 20 ft (5-6 m).
+This is done with your previous prescription, to begin with, to determine where to start adding lenses.

-6. Then your Eye Care Professional will adjust the prescription.
-This is the moment when he will ask you whether you see "better with this lens or that lens" and, based on your answers, your prescription will be accurately adjusted to the ideal one; to make it simple, it will be the one that provides you the best visual acuity with the best comfortable feeling.
+- Then your Eye Care Professional will adjust the prescription.
+This is the moment when he will ask you whether you see "better with this lens or that lens" and, based on your answers, your prescription will be accurately adjusted to the ideal fit; to make it simple, it will be the one that provides you the best visual acuity with the most comfortable feeling.

-7. Now it could be time for the tonometry test.
+- Now it could be time for the tonometry test.
 A puff of air is blown into your open eye.
-The machine calculates the eye pressure based on your eyes resistance to the puff.
+The machine calculates the eye pressure based on your eyes' resistance to the puff.
 It is a non-contact and completely pain-free test.
 The eye internal pressure is a good indicator of possible glaucoma.

-8. The slit-lamp exam will show if there are any damage to the structures of your eyes.
-You rest your head in a chin rest and a microscope will be used to check the front of your eye, iris, cornea, eyelids, etc. By using a handheld lens the back of your eye can be checked with the same instrument.
+- The slit-lamp exam will show if there is any damage to the structures of your eyes.
+You rest your head in a chin rest, and a microscope will be used to check the front of your eye, iris, cornea, eyelids, etc. By using a handheld lens, the back of your eye can be checked with the same instrument.
 It will show what your retina and optic nerve looks like.